-Electricians in the NHS make sure that electrical systems and equipment are safe and in good working order.
+Our electricians keep the NHS running by making sure electrical systems and equipment are safe and working correctly.

 Training and qualifications required